 Ulrik Heltoft (b.
 1973 Svendborg, Denmark) received his MFA in sculpture from Yale University in 2001 and studied at The Royal Danish Academy of Fine Arts in Copenhagen.
 His work has been the subject of solo exhibitions at Secession, Vienna; Aarhus Center for Contemporary Art, Denmark; Raucci Santamaria, Naples; Willfried Lentz Gallery, Rotterdam; Andersen´s Contemporary, Copenhagen; Kirkhoff, Copenhagen; and CPH Kunsthal, Copenhagen.
 Heltoft’s work has been featured in notable group exhibitions at Whitechapel Project Space, London; Magazin4 Bregenzer Kunstverein, Austria; Whitney Museum for American Art, New York; Museum Kunst der Westküste, Alhersum/Föhr; The Museum of Contemporary Art, Antwerp; New Museum, New York; Binz39, Zürich; and participant inc, New York.
 Heltoft is currently an associate professor at The Royal Danish Academy of Fine Arts, Laboratory for Photography.
 Heltoft lives and works in Copenhagen, Denmark.

 Zheng Bo (b.
 1974, Beijing) is an artist, researcher, writer, and teacher committed to socially and ecologically engaged arts.
-He investigates the past and imagines the future from the perspectives of marginalised communities and marginalised plants.
-He has worked with a number of museums and art spaces across Asia and Europe, including Power Station of Art, Shanghai; Ming Contemporary Art Museum, Shanghai; Sifang Art Museum, Nanjing; Times Museum, Guangzhou; Hong Kong Museum of Art; West Heavens Salon; TheCube Project Space, Taipei; CASS Sculpture Foundation, UK; Villa Vassilieff, Paris.
+They investigate the past and imagines the future from the perspectives of marginalised communities and marginalised plants.
+They have worked with a number of museums and art spaces across Asia and Europe, including Power Station of Art, Shanghai; Ming Contemporary Art Museum, Shanghai; Sifang Art Museum, Nanjing; Times Museum, Guangzhou; Hong Kong Museum of Art; West Heavens Salon; TheCube Project Space, Taipei; CASS Sculpture Foundation, UK; Villa Vassilieff, Paris.